nadevko/ADS2024-02-15/src/by/it/group310901/baradzin/khmelcode/en.md

 ## Description

 In a distant land, a city named Mirrorcity was built.
 It was famous for its unique architecture: each house on one side of the river had an exact mirror reflection on the other bank.
 Tourists flocked here to admire this stunning symmetry.

 But one day, disaster struck: a strong storm destroyed part of the city, and the mirror symmetry was disrupted.
 To restore the city to its former glory, it was necessary to determine which part of the city still remained mirror-symmetrical.
 The architects turned to you for help.

 ## Task

 You are given a tree of houses and need to find all subtrees where the types of houses are symmetrical.
 Subtrees that are subtrees of other found subtrees should not be included in the result.

 Input:

-- The first line: an even number of addresses N.
+- The first number: an even number of addresses N.
-- The next N lines contain:
+- The next N separated by spaces pairs contain:
   - a three-digit address of a house;
   - a space (` `);
   - the type of the house as a single word.